TitanLegends/Titan-Legends/README.md

 Titan Legends // $LGNDX - NFT/Token Hybrid

-Titan Legends introduces a novel NFT // TOKEN Hybrid model through an innovative two-way escrow mechanism which solves the problem of liquidity in the NFT space.
-This innovative mechanism allows users to lock their Titan Legends NFTs in exchange for LegendX ($LGNDX) tokens and vice versa, successfully blending generative art NFTs with the liquidity of an PRC-20 token.
+Titan Legends introduces a novel NFT // TOKEN Hybrid model on Ethereum and within the TitanX ecosystem through an innovative two-way escrow mechanism which solves the problem of liquidity in the NFT space.
+This innovative mechanism allows users to lock their Titan Legends NFTs in exchange for LegendX ($LGNDX) tokens and vice versa, successfully blending generative art NFTs with the liquidity of an ERC-20 token.
 This not only creates a hyper-deflationary NFT collection, but also supports deflation in the $LGNDX token as users interact with the system.

 LGNDX Token Overview:

 2,888,888,888 TOTAL SUPPLY

-$LGNDX/$wTITANX Initial LP
+$LGNDX/$TITANX Initial LP

 0/0 TAX TOKEN

 TitanLegendsBattlefield.sol Overview:

 The "Battlefield" is the escrow/staking contract for Titan Legends NFTs and $LGNDX token.
 Users have the option to lock their NFT in the smart contract and claim a "bounty" of a set amount of $LGNDX tokens per a points system as described in the Whitepaper below.
-The only way to receive back their NFT is by paying a "ransom" plus a small premium back to the smart contract.
-This creates a system where each NFT has a liquid value attached to it redeemable at any time.
-Since many many people will claim their tokens and never retrieve back their NFT, the Titan Legends collection will become hyper deflationary over time.
+Users then have the option to pay the Bounty (puchase) any NFT out of the Battlefield at ANY time.
+This creates a system where each NFT has a liquid value attached to it redeemable whenever the user chooses to.
 Additionally, there is a 3% burn of the $LGNDX token on each "claim bounty" or "pay ransom" transaction, making the $LGNDX token deflationary as well.

 TitanLegendsMarketplace.sol Overview: